Arshianb/Meal-Like-Mom/README.md

 - Materials
 <br/><br/><br/><br/><br/>

-> The item of each post was tried that as much as possible to give the user enough information about the intended post.
+> The item of each post was tried to as much as possible give the user enough information about the intended post.

  <div/>
 <hr>